DVLS: Elaine Scarry visits the University of Texas at Austin

 "On Beauty and Social Justice"

-The Humanities Institute is pleased to welcome Dr. Elaine Scarry of Harvard University as the next guest for its Distinguished Visiting Lecturer Series.
+The Humanities Institute is pleased to welcome Dr. Elaine Scarry of Harvard University as the next guest for its Distinguished Visiting Lecture Series.
 Dr. Scarry is Harvard’s esteemed Walter M. Cabot Professor of Aesthetics and the General Theory of Value.
 She is an instructor of English and American Literature and Language.

 Dr. Scarry has published six books and numerous articles.
 Her first book, The Body in Pain: The Making and Unmaking of the World (1985) highlighted the impossibility of expressing pain through words.
 This highly lauded book went beyond an analysis of classic literary texts with an examination of philosophy, medical case studies, personal injury trial transcripts, and documents of torture compiled from Amnesty International.
 With a concern for empathy and a commitment to civic duty, her subsequent writings have continued to explore the relationship between pain and creation through topics such as warfare, surveillance, social consent and governmental threats to democracy.
 Her other writings include Literature and the Body (1988), Resisting Representation (1994), Fins de Siecle (1995), Dreaming by the Book (1999), and Thinking in an Emergency (2011).